 Let’s just say the gift was not refused and eventually shipped to the USA in 1840.

 You can now use our wonderful extra virgin olive oil, Morocco Gold to help celebrate Thanksgiving.
-However, less of a problem than the lions caused!
+Besides, it’s definitely much less of a problem than the lions caused!
+In fact it’s a healthy dietary fat that offers plentiful solutions than problems, which brings us to the next section.
 Look at the recipe page for instructions to cook the thanksgiving turkey.